drago-ex/translator/readme.md

 Little translator.

-## Instruction

-Instructions on how to easily translate application.

 ## Presenter

-The presenter must create this public variable that gives us the current language parameter.
+The presenter must create this public variable that gives us the current language parameter:

 ```php
 /**